mgg39/Quantum-tech-papers/README.md

        https://arxiv.org/abs/1108.1791

 # Notes:
-If you would like to add any paper to this repository please feel free to create a pull request &/or reach out to me via linkeding or email.
+If you would like to add any paper to this repository please feel free to create a pull request &/or reach out to me via linkedin or email.

 Linkedin : https://www.linkedin.com/in/maria-gragera-garces/

 Email : m.gragera.garces@gmail.com